Khuang2004/Project03-JuicyBreakout/README.md

 - Add sound effects & Add music
 - Break the elements when they are hit
 - Add a comet trail to the ball
-- Add eyesballs
-- Make the eyes follow the action
+- Add eyeballs and they follow the ball, following the action
-- You may also add shaders.
+- Added Shaders

 ## Future Development
 - Could add more moving elements, like the bricks start moving down, which can increase the diffculty.